 Once you have established a date (and a venue), you should first obtain a copy of the Checklist for Tournament Organisers.
 This covers nearly everything you will need to think of when organising a tournament.
 It is designed to enable you to delegate certain tasks, and keep a record of who they were delegated to.

-Every tournament should have a non-playing Tournament Director.
+Scrabble NSW prefers that tournaments for which more than thirty players are expected should have a non-playing Tournament Director.
 Tournament Directors should have at least a working knowledge of the rules of play.
 If the Tournament Director does not have a thorough knowledge of the rules, then a Rules Advisor, with whom the Tournament Director can confer, be appointed.
-The Rules Advisor should be appointed prior to the day of the tournament.
+The Rules Advisor should be appointed prior to the start of the tournament.
 A list of Responsibilities of Tournament Directors has been prepared to summarize what is expected of a Tournament Director on tournament day.
 Click here for a short list of recommended tournament personnel, along with their areas of expertise.
+Scrabble NSW recommends that Tournament Directors who also run the tournament by computer are paid at least $100 per day.
+Dedicated computer operators who assist the Director should also be paid, up to $80 per day being recommended.

 When producing the Tournament Flyer, you will need to be mindful of the types of information that prospective players require to know before deciding whether to attend.
 We have provided a Guide for Preparing Tournament Flyers for the person delegated to prepare the flyer to refer to.

-Scrabble NSW requires that club tournaments are conducted with equal size Sections.
+Scrabble NSW requires that tournaments are conducted with equal size Sections.
 The number of Sections needs to be decided by the club organizing the tournament.
 Scrabble NSW also recommends that where prize money is being offered, the prize money is equal for each Section.
 This avoids giving favour to the higher Sections.
 Clubs opting to depart from this recommendation should specify weighted prize-money on their flyer.

 Before the day you will need a copy of NSW Ratings in Numerical Sequence to enable you to place the entrants in the correct section.
 Once the list of entrants is final, divide the numerical listing of entrants by the number of advertised sections, ensuring even numbers in the top sections.
 Novices should always be placed at the bottom of the list in the lowest section, unless their Club President advises to the contrary.